 You may be asking, “Why would I use this when I have a smartphone that can probably take better photos and videos?”
 That may be true, but the Cube’s size, price, quick mounting system, and durability definitely make it unique enough that it stands alone.

-With its low price tag, we didn’t expect the Polaroid Cube to perform miracles, yet we were pleased with the video quality (just try to keep things steady, unless you’re actually in the middle of some action sport).
+With its low price tag, we didn’t expect the Polaroid Cube to perform miracles, yet in our Polaroid Cube review, we were pleased with the video quality (just try to keep things steady, unless you’re actually in the middle of some action sport).
 We like the magnetic mounting idea, but we wish Polaroid had thrown in some sort of alternative mount (there is a magnetic plate that’s glued to the packaging, which you can salvage and reuse).
 If you are looking for a cheap, easy-to-use, and durable action camera to give to a kid, the Cube would make a nice gift, especially if it goes on sale.
 It doesn’t have the hip-factor or performance of a GoPro or Sony camera, but it isn’t as expensive or complex to use (although, GoPro recently announced its entry-level Hero that doesn’t cost that much more, and it comes with an underwater housing and has more features).

 - Easy to use